mazenS1/tcp/downloads/README.md

 - Server unavailable: "Server is down, please try again later"
 - File not found: "The file [filename] you requested does not exist in this folder"
-- Checksum mismatch: "The received file [filename] is!corrupted"
+- Checksum mismatch: "The received file [filename] is corrupted"
-- Empty filename: "Error: Filename cannot be empty"
+- Empty filename: "Error: Gilename cannot be empty"